IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/flashing-the-reference-hardware.md

 in turn is based on Android 11.
 The image is customized for our own use cases, main modifications are as follows:

-- Added an TomTom Digital Cockpit placeholder system app, to give developers' builds access to system-only
+- Added a TomTom Digital Cockpit placeholder system app, to give developer builds access to system-only
   permissions:

   - multimedia browsing